briglx/AzureBillingReports/reports/README.md

 ```

 ## Open the Report

+This is the report that uses the billing data to show a point in time comparison.

 - Open the `/reports/PointInTimeAggregateLimitedColumns.pbit` template file
 - Provide the full path to the filtered downloaded csv file.